nikextens/AzureML_Capstone/starter_file/README.md

 The hypertuned model reached an accuracy of only 56.15% (with Run #2), which is relatively low compared to our previously optimized AutoML model.
 ![plot](https://github.com/nikextens/AzureML_Capstone/blob/master/starter_file/Screenshots/hypertune_best_runs.PNG)

-Best metrics and hyperparameters are here:
+Best metrics and hyperparameters are:
+* Regularization Strength: 0.0797
+* Max.
+Iterations: 1000

+The complete list of metrics and hyperparameters is given below:
 ```
 Run(Experiment: hypertuning-experiment,
 Id: HD_848aab14-9147-496b-b04f-00048405bfef,